HumanSignal/label-studio/docs/source/guide/storage.md

 ### Prerequisites

-You must set two environment variables in Label Studio to connect to Azure Blob storage:
+You must set two environment variables in Label Studio to connect to Azure Blob storage.
 - `AZURE_BLOB_ACCOUNT_NAME` to specify the name of the storage account.
 - `AZURE_BLOB_ACCOUNT_KEY` to specify the secret key for the storage account.